Oldest football clubs: Bolivia

 Oruro Royal was founded on 26 May 1896 by the English workers hired by the Bolivian Government to build the national railways, becoming the first Bolivian football squad.

 Brazil

 São Paulo Athletic Club, founded on 13 May 1888 by English immigrants as a cricket club, could be considered the oldest Brazilian club to have played any code of "football", starting to play association football in 1898.
 After football retired from competitions in 1912, rugby union became the main sport of SPAC.

 The oldest club to have been in continuous activity in association football is S.C.
 Rio Grande, founded in July 1900.

-Fluminense Football Club, founded on 21 July 1902, is the oldest football club of Brazil with the word "football" in its name.
-It is also the first of the Brazilian big clubs and the cradle of the national team of Brazil.
+Clube Náutico Capibaribe, founded in April 1901, is the oldest in northeast region, and Fluminense Football Club, founded on 21 July 1902, is the oldest football club of Brazil with the word "football" in its name.
+It is also the first of the Brazilian big clubs.

 São Paulo Railway Company and São Paulo Gaz Company, both established in 1895 (and then defunct) played the first football match in Brazil that same year.